danieldovale/DMML2022_Tissot/README.md

 | Un petit garçon : Ben trois dans un nid et dans l'autre, y'en a deux | A2 |
 | J'ai été en forme toute la matinée | A2  |

-Once a model gave satisfactory accuracy, we trained the model once again without splitting it to predict the difficulty of the text in **unlabelled_test_data.csv**, which contains only one column with text.
+Once a model gave satisfactory accuracy, we measured its performance by testing it on unseen data. **unlabelled_test_date**
 # Repository structure
 ```